 - When you get to our center, you will go through our registration and check-in process.

 - You will need to remove your top.
-You will be given a gown and asked to change into it.
+You will be taken to a private room and given a gown to change into it.

 - Once you are called back into the room, the mammography technologist will ask you simple questions about yourself.